 By Troy L. Kickler, founding director of the North Carolina History Project

 Naturally as a SWVA native studying Cherokee Archaeology along the Nolichucky and Watauga this is of a great interest to me.
 Most of the information I am providing would not be considered scientific information because we’ve yet to gather large databases of information on our areas and past archaeological research is scarce at best.
-We have however made great strides in building a collection of sites that have vast amounts of ceramics and other cultural material from the Nolichucky and Watauga areas which we plan to begin compiling soon.
+But we have made great strides in gathering data sets that will be used in the near future to begin to discuss topics such as this in a meaningful scientific way.

 It makes some sense to me that the Chiscas could have been located in Southwest Virginia, particularly in the upper Holston regions.
 This past summer I made some general surface collections from a few sites in and around Mendota, Virginia (Upper Holston River).
 The pottery here is distinctly different then what I observe on the Nolichucky and Watauga of slightly later time spans.
 The paste of the pottery, the tempering agents, and the general forms of the pottery are very strange and unique, so much so that I have a hard time comparing these sherds to much of anything I’ve seen in East Tennesse and broadly speaking SWVA.
 Much of the pottery is shell tempered but has a totally different plasticity then what you would commonly find in East Tennessee.
 Some of the tempering is rock tempered but not the sand/grit matrix that was commonly used in East Tennessee.
 Some of the stamping is so odd that I’ve never seen it anywhere, such as this sherd below:

 While these assemblages are not from Saltville (purported location of Chiscas) they are downstream from this area by a 15 or so miles.
-In Lee County, Dr. Maureen Meyers (Ole Miss) has conducted much work on pottery types of extreme Western Southwest Virginia but pottery typologies of the later dated 17th century have remained elusive or are not well known today.
+In Lee County, Dr. Maureen Meyers (Ole Miss) has conducted much work on pottery types of extreme Western Southwest Virginia, especially in areas that predate the protohistoric time period.
 Exotic trade items are known to have been extracted from burial contexts in many sites in across SWVA.
 This was widely documented by C.G.
 Holland of the Smithsonian Institute as early as 1970.
 One of the many postulated theories is that salt and native copper was the export resource of certain locations of Southwest Virginia and indeed their is ample evidence of historical accounts of salt springs and licks that dot the region.

 What I find particularly interesting is that Moyano is thought to have attacked at least one village on the Watauga or Nolichucky areas.
 At “Cane Notch”, an important site in the upper Nolichucky, we find large amounts of curvilinear stamped soapstone pottery which is a distinct pottery style that likely originates from influences in or around Joara (see Burke Phase pottery).
 The use of soapstone as a binding agent for the clay of the pottery cannot be easily replicated because outcrops of soapstone are primarily geographic areas near Joara, but other regional outcrops are known to exist.